KokoiRuby/k8s-copilot/README.md

 $ export BASE_URL="base_url"
 ```

-If u're using WSL, add below to `/etc/wsl.conf` then export the ENV.
+If you're using WSL, add below to `/etc/wsl.conf` then export the ENV.

 ```bash
 [automount]